Hosting and bandwidth provided by MacAce.net.

 What are all the differences between the iPhone 3GS and the iPod touch 3rd Gen (Late 2009)?

 Please note that these models have been discontinued.
-However, this Q&A has been updated with the latest about iOS support and more.
+However, this Q&A has been updated with current iOS support details and can be quite helpful for anyone buying or selling either of these devices on the used market.

-In fact, the 8 GB configuration of the iPod touch 3rd Gen series effectively is identical to the 8 GB configuration of the iPod touch 2nd Gen series.
 Consequently, most of the iPhone 3GS to iPod touch 2nd Gen comparison is applicable when comparing the iPhone 3GS to the iPod touch 3rd Gen as well.
+However, there still are important differences that are well worth evaluating.

 External Differences